 Travel with Contiki is all about positive life experiences.
 We have an absolute ZERO-tolerance policy on bullying or harassment being directed at any of our travellers and/or our team members.
 If you've ever been made to feel uncomfortable or intimidated by anyone’s behaviour during your trip, the first step is to talk to your Trip Manager.
 Also, if you witness any behaviour that you feel is unacceptable then your Trip Manager is your first port of call.

 Our incredible support team extends far beyond your trip, so if your Trip Manager hasn’t been able to resolve a situation or you don’t feel comfortable discussing it with them, you can always have a frank conversation with our support team via email: email@example.com or you can call +44-203-368-8501.
 The sooner you tell us about a situation, the sooner we can respond and give you the support you need.

 What if my roommate and I don’t get along?

 Roommates are part of the Contiki experience and help us create that social travel community that makes us famous.
 If you and your roommate are not getting on for any reason you can request a room move from the Trip Manager, but it’s not guaranteed.
-Ultimately, your bed is only where you sleep and so most of the time our travelers all enjoy the shared experience of traveling together.
+Ultimately, your bed is only where you sleep and so most of the time our travellers all enjoy the shared experience of travelling together.

 Is it safe as LGBTQIA+ to all destinations?

 We work hard to provide a welcoming, inclusive environment on all of our trips, no matter where in the world we are.
-If you want to read some more about what it’s like to travel the world as a LGBTQ+ traveler, you can read some of our guest articles on our online magazine, six-two, here, and here.
+If you want to read some more about what it’s like to travel the world as a LGBTQ+ traveller, you can read some of our guest articles on our online magazine, six-two, here, and here.
 We also recommend doing some research on local laws and customs of the place you’re visiting.
 Your Government should have helpful LGBTQ+ travel advice on its official website.